gregflynn/taskqm/README.md

 # Task Quartermaster (taskqm)
-A command shell wrapper for Task Warrior
+A shell for Task Warrior

-This is a very early work in progress
+## Installation
+- Don't